vildekristine99/DAT110-oblig2/README.md

 https://github.com/selabhvl/dat110-project2-chapp.git

-If using the Java 11 SDK, then you will have to download JavaFX for your platform and then configure the project as describe here:
+If using the Java 11 SDK (or later), then you will have to download JavaFX for your platform and then configure the project as describe here:

 https://openjfx.io/openjfx-docs/